lanl/singularity-eos/doc/sphinx/src/using-closures.rst

-where ``nmat`` is the number of materials, ``eos`` is an indexer over equation of state objects, ``u_tot`` is the total material internal energy density (energy per unit volume), ``rho`` is an indexer over material density, ``vfrac`` is an indexer over material volume fractions, and the optional argument ``Tguess`` allows for callers to pass in a guess that could accelerate finding a solution.
+where ``nmat`` is the number of materials, ``eos`` is an indexer over equation of state objects, ``u_tot`` is the total material internal energy density (energy per unit volume), ``rho`` is an indexer over material density, ``vfrac`` is an indexer over material volume fractions, and the optional argument ``Tguess`` allows for callers to pass in an initial guess that could accelerate finding a solution.
 This function does a 1-D root find to find the temperature at which the material internal energies sum to the total.
 The root find does not have a tight tolerance -- instead the hard-coded tolerance was selected to balance performance with the accuracy desired for an initial guess in a PTE solve.
 If a previous temperature value is unavailable or some other process may have significantly modified the temperature since it was last updated, this function can be quite effective.